Starmer’s premiership safe, minister says despite growing anger over Mandelson

 The MP added: “I think the PM doesn’t have much time left and sadly, he has nobody but himself to blame.”

-There is also anger about Downing Street’s attempt to control the release of potentially explosive documents providing insight into how the decision was made.
+There was also anger about Downing Street’s attempt to control the release of potentially explosive documents providing insight into how the decision was made.

 In the face of a mutiny from Labour MPs – led by former deputy prime minister Angela Rayner – the Government on Wednesday backed down and ceded control to Parliament’s Intelligence and Security Committee to decide what could be released into the public domain.